Carter McKay: Reunion films

 In Dallas: J.R.
 Returns (1996), J.R. returns to Dallas having been in Europe for the past five years.
 Carter and Cliff are still at their respective companies but Cliff now wants out of the oil business.
 Carter plans to buy Ewing Oil and incorporate it into WestStar.
 This news is the impetus for a plan that ultimately puts Ewing Oil in Bobby's hands and sets J.R. in charge of WestStar.

 Two years later in Dallas: War of the Ewings (1998), J.R. attempts to take back Ewing Oil as well, but Bobby and his new partner Sue Ellen refuse his offers.
 Carter seeks to make a deal with Ewing Oil, claiming he knows of a huge untapped oil source.
 The oil turns out to be located under Ray's ranch, and Carter and J.R. both scramble to claim it.
-Carter overpays for the land, knowing he will make the money back, but soon learns that the oil is only accessible from Ewing land.
+Carter overpays for the land, knowing he will make the money back, but soon learns that the Ewing family owns exclusive drilling rights on the land.
+McKay can never profit from oil drilled on the land and only owns the property.